f3d-app/f3d/doc/dev/TESTING.md

  - Bindings layer
  - VTK Extension layer

 When contributing to F3D, it is necessary that new code is covered by a test in at least one layer above.
-Additional tests can be created in other layers, depending on the new functionality/bugfix.
+Additional tests can be created in other layers, depending on the change.

 ### Application layer